bmeares/Meerschaum/docs/mkdocs/reference/plugins/writing-plugins.md

     return True, "This action is called 'anotheraction'"
 ```

-### `#!python @api_plugin`
+### The `#!python @api_plugin` Decorator

 Meerschaum plugins may also extend the web API by accessing the [`fastapi`](https://fastapi.tiangolo.com/) app.
-To delay importing the app until the API is actually initialized, use the `#!python @api_plugin` decorator to define an intialization function.
+To delay importing the app until the API is actually initialized, use the `#!python @api_plugin` decorator to define an initialization function.
 The only required argument for your function should be a variable for the `fastapi` app.

 ```python
 ### ~/.config/meerschaum/plugins/example.py